jaywcjlove/mocker-api/README.md

 webpack-api-mocker is a [webpack-dev-server](https://github.com/webpack/webpack-dev-server)  middleware that creates mocks for REST APIs.
 It will be helpful when you try to test your application without the actual REST API server.

+**Features:**

+🔥 Built in support for hot Mocker file replacement.
+🚀 Quickly and easily configure the API via JSON.

 ## Installation

 ```bash